DavidsonGroup/flexiplex/index.md

 Schematic of default behaviour if multiple barcodes are identified in a read

- If read chopping and ID replacement is not used (-r false):
+ If read chopping and ID replacement is not used (-i false):
   - Any read with matching flank and barcode sequence will be reported with read ID appended with _<+/-> as above.
   - Read is reported only once even if multiple flank/barcode sequences found
   - If a flank/barcode is only found in the reverse direction, the read will be reverse complimented.